xcjian/Conformalized-Network-Source-Detection/Readme.md

 The `DSI` module is derived from the [source code](https://github.com/lab-sigma/Diffusion-Source-Identification) of the existing work

-Dawkins, Q. E., Li, T., & Xu, H. (2021, July).
+Dawkins, Q. E.; Li, T.; and Xu, H. 2021.
 Diffusion source identification on networks with statistical confidence.
-In International Conference on Machine Learning
+In ICML.

 The `SD-STGCN` module is derived from the [source code](https://github.com/anonymous-anuthor/SD-STGCN) of the existing work

-H. Sha, M. Al Hasan and G. Mohler, "Source detection on networks using spatial temporal graph convolutional networks," 2021 IEEE 8th International Conference on Data Science and Advanced Analytics (DSAA), Porto, Portugal.
+Sha, H.; Al Hasan, M.; and Mohler, G. 2021.
+Source detection on networks using spatial temporal graph convolutional networks.
+In IEEE International Conference on Data Science and Advanced Analytics (DSAA).